mvextensions/mvbasic/doc/Extension Guide.md

 ### 5.2 Option 2 - AccuTerm

-To use AccuTerm to connect the MV Basic extension to your MV server, you must be running AccuTerm 7.1 or above (with [this add-on](https://zdownload.blob.core.windows.net/accuterm/Miscellaneous/Windows/x86/1.0.4.0/accuterm-vscode-connector.exe)) or AccuTerm [8.0.1020](https://zdownload.blob.core.windows.net/accuterm/Standard/Windows/x86/8.0.1020.0/atwin_8.0.1020.exe) or above (no add-on required).
+To use AccuTerm to connect the MV Basic extension to your MV server, you must be running AccuTerm 7.1 or above (with [this add-on](https://zdownload.blob.core.windows.net/accuterm/Miscellaneous/Windows/x86/1.0.5.0/accuterm-vscode-connector.exe)) or AccuTerm [8.0.1020](https://zdownload.blob.core.windows.net/accuterm/Standard/Windows/x86/8.0.1020.0/atwin_8.0.1020.exe) or above (no add-on required).

+The latest version of the AccuTerm host programs should be used with this connector (8.0.7).
+You can verify your version by typing FTABOUT at a command prompt (TCL) in the ACCUTERM account.
+You can download version 8.0.7 with [this link](https://zdownload.blob.core.windows.net/accuterm/Host-Programs/Windows/x86/8.0.7.0/pickbp.exe).

+*Note: the 8.0.1020 release of AccuTerm 8 **does not** include the latest host programs.
+You should update the host programs after installing 8.0.1020.
+See above.*

 #### 5.2.1 Install the Host Programs

-After installing AccuTerm, update the host programs in the ACCUTERM account on your MV host via `MultiValue` -> `Host Programs` -> `Update`.
+After installing AccuTerm (or the add-on or host program update), update the host programs in the ACCUTERM account on your MV host via `MultiValue` -> `Host Programs` -> `Update`.

 #### 5.2.2 Usage